 Who are Domestic Institutional Investors and what is DII Data?

-Domestic Institutional Investors (DIIs) are entities that obtain money via various means and invest a significant portion of it in the financial markets of their nation.
+The full form of DIIs are Domestic Institutional Investors.
+DIIs are entities that obtain money via various means and invest a significant portion of it in the financial markets of their nation.
 For example, when Indian mutual funds invest in the equity of an Indian firm, they are considered DIIs in the Indian stock market.

 DII data refers to information on domestic institutional investors’ investments in a country’s stock market.
 It includes mutual funds, pension funds, insurance firms, and other significant financial organizations.
 The DII data gives insight into the degree of domestic investment in the country’s stock market and aids in determining domestic investors’ general mood regarding the country’s economy.
 India’s biggest DII is LIC.